foundriesio/docs/source/reference-manual/security/secure-boot-uefi.rst

 Unified Extensible Firmware Interface (UEFI) Secure Boot
 ========================================================

-Unified Extensible Firmware Interface (UEFI) Secure Boot is the industry standard defined in the UEFI specification, allowing images loaded by the UEFI runtime to be verified with the certificates corresponding to the trusted keys.
+Unified Extensible Firmware Interface (UEFI) Secure Boot is the industry standard defined in the UEFI specification.
+It allows images loaded by the UEFI runtime to be verified via certificates corresponding to the trusted keys.

-Whenever this feature is enabled in LmP, the bootloader and kernel will be signed automatically during the build, implying the signed binaries are contained in the final rootfs image.
+When enabled in LmP, the bootloader and kernel will be signed automatically during the build.
+This implies that the signed binaries are contained in the final rootfs image.

 Our Implementation
 ------------------

-Foundries.io LmP expects the user to take complete ownership of the keys and certificates required for supporting UEFI Secure Boot.
+You are expected to take complete ownership of the keys and certificates required for supporting UEFI Secure Boot.
-This implies owning the Platform Key (PK), Key Exchange Keys (KEKs), Allow list Database (DB) and Deny list Database (DBX).
+This implies owning the Platform Key (PK), Key Exchange Keys (KEKs), Allow list Database (DB), and Deny list Database (DBX).

-Machine Owner Key (MOK) Secure Boot leverages a pre-bootloader Shim.
+Machine Owner Key (MOK) Secure Boot leverages a pre-bootloader shim.
-Commonly used by generic Linux distributions, this is not recommended for deployments of secure products.
+Commonly used by generic Linux® distros, this is not recommended for the deployment of secure products.
-As such, it is not supported by LmP or Foundries.io.
+As such, it is not supported.

 The default UEFI-based bootloader used by LmP is `systemd-boot`_.